-Urgent tasks are tasks which are critical and requires immediate attention.
+Urgent tasks are tasks that are critical and require immediate attention.

-Important tasks are tasks which are essential for business, but will not affect production and has a priority lower than an urgent task.
-Urgent tasks must always be given higher priority compared to the important ones.
+Important tasks are tasks that are essential for business but will not affect production and have a priority lower than an urgent task.
+Urgent tasks must always be given higher priority compared to important ones.

 The Importance of Prioritizing

 Prioritizing is as important as the business itself as it ensures the effective completion of the project without hindrance.
 Effective prioritizing involves logical and analytical thinking.

 It showcases the efficiency of the project manager and their team and instills faith in the project manager.

 Have an efficient project execution process in practice to ensure the improvement of your work.